FogSecurity/aws-size/README.md

 To install required libraries, `pip3 install -r requirements.txt` can be run.

-To run iam-size, the following command can be run:
+To run aws-size, the following command can be run:

 ```
-python3 iam-size.py --profile <your_profile_here>
+python3 aws-size.py --profile <your_profile_here>
 ```

 This will output a list of customer managed policies with usage limit over 90%.